How to Budget: A Step-by-Step Guide That You Can Stick to

 Automating the budgeting process helps you focus on your priorities by sending the money where it needs to go before you have the chance to blow it on an impulse.

-On the income side, that can mean setting up the automatic deposit for your paycheck to be divided between your checking and savings account.
+On the income side, that can mean setting up the automatic deposit for your take-home pay to be divided between your checking and savings account.

 If you have a hard time remembering which bill is due when — or those dates just don’t jibe with your cash-flow situation — you can call a lender or company and ask them to adjust the date.

-In the expenses column, you can set up autopay for recurring regular expenses like your car payment or mortgage, helping you avoid those dreaded late fees.
+In the expenses column, you can set up autopay for recurring fixed expenses like your car payment or mortgage, helping you avoid those dreaded late fees.

 While budgeting by hand works great, your smartphone can streamline it.